sapientes/horizon-modpack/README.md

 0. Download the latest Forge & the Minecraft launcher
 1. Download and execute this script for Windows: [https://github.com/nyxmc/pseudoscience-modpack/raw/v1.1/include/Launcher/install.ps1](url) or Mac: [https://github.com/nyxmc/pseudoscience-modpack/raw/v1.1/include/Launcher/install.command](url)
 #### #2 (Prism Launcher)
+> ![NOTE]
-> [!NOTE] This doesn't work with MultiMC.
+> This doesn't work with MultiMC.
 0. Download unsup 0.2.3 ([https://git.sleeping.town/unascribed/unsup/releases](url))
 1. Open "Add Instance," navigate to Import & input the direct download: [https://github.com/nyxmc/pseudoscience-modpack/releases/download/v1.1.2/Pseudoscience.SMP.Modpack.Iteration.1.Prism.zip](url)
 #### #3 (Curseforge)
 1. Download the Curseforge .zip modpack.
 2. Add `-javaagent:unsup.jar` to the JVM arguments
+> [!WARNING]
-> [!IMPORTANT] This breaks other packs, it is suggested to edit the instance in the Minecraft Launcher.
+> This breaks other packs, it is suggested to edit the instance in the Minecraft Launcher.
 Refer to this image for details on setting the JVM arguments.
 ![](include/cf-jvm-args.png)
 #### #4 (Non-Prism/Curseforge)